Frequently Asked Questions about the Minor in Democracy Studies

 I have taken a course that discussed democracy in depth, but it is not on the approved list of courses.
 Can it count towards the minor?

 • If you have taken a course that you feel should count towards the minor, we are happy to review it and decide whether or not it will fulfill an elective credit for the minor.
 You might be asked to defend, in writing, why the course should count.
 A good guideline is to ask yourself, “Could I write a strong, 250-word argument for why this course is applicable to the minor?”
-If the answer is yes, please send the syllabus to Elizabeth Shen (elizabethshen@uchicago.edu).
+If the answer is yes, please send the syllabus to Annie Diamond (anniediamond@uchicago.edu).
 Please note that it may take some time to review a course.

 What is the Chicago Center on Democracy?
 How is it different from the Institute of Politics?